 Human gastrointestinal microbiota, also known as gut flora or gut microbiota, are the microorganisms, like bacteria and fungi, that live in the digestive tracts of humans.
-A study looking into gut health from the Mayo Clinic suggests that a low-calorie, high-fiber diet combined with exercise like walking, gave participants a gut more efficient in extracting energy.
-We really are what we eat.
+A study looking into gut health from the Mayo Clinic suggests that a low-calorie, high-fiber diet combined with exercise like walking, gave participants a gut that is more efficient in extracting energy.
+We are what we eat.

 What’s Your Story?

-Gut health cannot be changed over night; the story of your gut takes years to compile.
+Gut health cannot be changed overnight; the story of your gut takes years to compile.
 Because your eating habits take years to create, tweaking and re-educating your habits is a journey.
 Where you live and what you eat lay your habit’s foundation.
 They dictate what interventions you need to change that habit.
 Dr. Nangrani is qualified to help you with that.

 A plant-based diet helps to regulate your digestive tract, as do drinking plenty of water and getting enough sleep.
 These factors help increase the good bacteria in your gut.
 Staying away from processed foods that are high in fat, salt, and sugar helps you meet your long-term health goals.

-Supplements and Probiotics
+Supplements and Probiotics for Gut Health

 Supplemental capsules, powders, or drink enhancers are jam-packed full of vitamins and minerals.
 Sounds obvious!
 But be sure to take them in addition to your five daily fruits and vegetables.